Data Engineer Mock Interview

 Code or discuss in real time

-SQL and Python rounds give you a full code editor where your code actually runs.
-Data modeling and pipeline rounds use a discussion format where the AI asks follow-up questions based on your answers.
+SQL and Python rounds open a full code editor where the code executes against the practice harness.
+Data modeling and pipeline rounds use a discussion format where the AI asks follow-up questions based on the candidate's answers.
 Timer optional.

 The grader checks correctness, edge cases, performance, code style, and communication.
 For SQL and Python, your code runs and you get instant feedback on what passed and what broke.
 For discussion rounds, it evaluates the completeness and depth of your reasoning.